The Bankrate promise

 2. The lender isn’t registered in your state

-The Federal Trade Commission (FTC) requires that lenders and loan brokers must register in the states where they conduct business.
-If a lender you’re interested in does not list any states, you could be dealing with a loan scam.
+The Federal Trade Commission (FTC) requires lenders and loan brokers to register in the states where they conduct business.
+Check the lender’s website to verify the list of states where it legally conducts business.
+If a lender you’re interested in does not list registered states, you could be dealing with a loan scam.

-3. The lender demands a prepaid debit card
+3. The lender demands payment upfront

 4. The lender calls, writes or knocks

 If you get a loan offer by phone, through the mail or even through a door-to-door solicitation, be on your guard.
 According to the FTC, it’s illegal for companies to offer a loan in the U.S. over the phone and ask you to pay before they deliver.
 It’s a violation of The Telemarketing Sales Rule.
 However, it’s not illegal for lenders to send out general advertisements to consumers via email.